Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Some dogs are simply more prone to anxiety and other mental health issues:

-- Herding breeds often have higher anxiety levels
+- Herding breeds (Collies, Shepherds) often have higher anxiety levels because they are bred to be hyper-alert.

 Environmental Factors

-Your dog’s daily environment plays a huge role:
+Your dog's daily environment plays a huge role.
+If their life is chaotic, their brain will be too.

 How to Get a Proper Diagnosis

-You can’t just Google “dog mental illness symptoms” and diagnose your pet.
-Here’s how to approach it properly.
+You can't just Google "dog mental illness symptoms" and diagnose your pet yourself.
+That is how you miss a brain tumor or a thyroid problem.
+Here is how to approach it properly.

 Document Everything First

-Before you call the vet, start keeping a behavior log:
+Before you call the vet, start keeping a behavior log.
+Vets love data.
+It helps them see the patterns you see.

 - How long do they last?